Skip advertisement Advertisement

 1/4 fl oz Monin Grenadine Syrup

-Lightly MUDDLE mint in base in stirring glass (just to bruise).
-Add other ingredients, STIR with ice and fine strain into chilled glass.
+1. Gently MUDDLE mint in base of stirring glass (just to bruise).

 Allergens: